-Erectile Dysfunction (ED) is a male sexual condition that impairs a person’s ability to achieve erections.
+Erectile Dysfunction (ED) is a male sexual dysfunction that impairs a person’s ability to achieve erections.

 According to the NIDDK, it affects around 30 million people in the United States.
 This condition is widespread due to various contributing factors.